Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 1 to 1.5 hours | 📍 Google Maps

-Gori has several sites worth visiting besides Uplistsikhe.
-Gori Fortress keeps watch over the town.
+Gori has several sites of its own that are worth visiting.
+Gori Fortress keeps watch over the town and is great for panoramic views.
 A haunting memorial (pictured above) honors victims of the 2008 Russo-Georgian War.
 It stands at the eastern foot of the fortress hill.

 Gori also offers a rather unusual day trip in the vein of dark tourism: the Stalin Museum.
 The former leader of the Soviet Union was born in Gori in 1878.
 His legacy is, even today, a prickly issue.
 Some remember him as a much-slandered, benevolent ruler, associating him with nostalgia for when life was simpler…